A Variational Inequality Perspective on Generative Adversarial Networks: Experiments

 \subsection{WGAN and WGAN-GP on CIFAR10}

-We now evaluate the proposed techniques in the context of GAN training, which is a challenging stochastic optimization problem where the objectives of both players are non-convex.
-We focus on the more davanced Adam variants of optimization algorithms (see Alg.~\ref{alg:Extra-Adam} for Adam with \emph{extrapolation}) and compare them for training a fixed DCGAN architecture~\citep{radford2016unsupervised} on the CIFAR10 dataset~\citep{krizhevsky2009learning} for two different training objectives: WGAN with weight clipping (constrained) \citep{arjovsky2017wasserstein}, and a WGAN-GP objective \citep{gulrajani2017improved} (a non-zero sum game).
-Models are evaluated using the inception score~\citep{salimans2016improved}.
-For each algorithm we did an extensive search over the hyperparameters of Adam ($\beta_1=0.5$ and $\beta_2=0.9$ performed best for all).
-We ran each with 5 different random seeds for 500,000 iterations.
+We evaluate the proposed techniques in the context of GAN training, which is a challenging stochastic optimization problem where the objectives of both players are non-convex.
+We propose to evaluate the Adam variants of the different optimization algorithms (see Alg.~\ref{alg:Extra-Adam} for Adam with \emph{extrapolation}) by training two different architectures on the CIFAR10 dataset~\citep{krizhevsky2009learning}.
+First, we consider a constrained zero-sum game by training the DCGAN architecture~\citep{radford2016unsupervised} with the WGAN objective and weight clipping as proposed by \citet{arjovsky2017wasserstein}.
+Then, we compare the different methods on a state-of-the-art architecture by training a ResNet with the WGAN-GP objective similar to \citet{gulrajani2017improved}.
+Models are evaluated using the inception score (IS)~\citep{salimans2016improved} computed on 50,000 samples.
+We also provide the FID~\citep{heusel2017gans} and the details on the ResNet architecture in \S\ref{sub:fid_wgangp}.

+For each algorithm, we did an extensive search over the hyperparameters of Adam.
+We fixed $\beta_1=0.5$ and $\beta_2=0.9$ for all methods as they seemed to perform well.
+We note that as proposed by~\citet{heusel2017gans}, it is quite important to set different learning rates for the generator and discriminator.
+Experiments were run with 5 random seeds for 500,000 updates of the generator.